-Why it took Ugly Dolls nearly 20 years to journey from specialty toy shops to the big screen
+Why it took UglyDolls nearly 20 years to journey from specialty toy shops to the big screen

 When Asbury arrived, he says, “There had been some development.
 The film had a really good beginning, it had the song Couldn’t Be Better, and then they had a great ending.
 That was really what drew me to the project initially.
 If we can get from that great beginning to that ending in an entertaining manner, then I think we have a fun little film here.

-“What we tried to do was say, ‘O.K., this character everyone’s in love with, Moxy–let’s go and make this an old-fashioned, Hollywood musical.’
+“What we tried to do was say, ‘Okay, this character everyone’s in love with, Moxy–let’s go and make this an old-fashioned, Hollywood musical.’
 That was my idea.
 I said, ‘We’ve got this great song.
 Let’s get our songwriters, Chris Lennertz and Glenn Slater, to give us a suite of songs that help tell this story that we want to tell, that was rather complex at the tie.
 The songs really helped smooth things out and stick to the basic story line.
 Those great, old musicals, like Singing in the Rain, or any of those movies.
 They don’t have necessarily a complex plot, but they’re a lot of fun along the way, and you’re entertained.
 That really was our jumping-off point.”

 When Clarkson was cast, the singer, who’s known for her brassy exuberance and has talked openly about body issues, further honed the script.
 “She came to the recording sessions to read the part and said, ‘Did you write this for me?,'” says Asbury.
 “There would be times with pieces of dialogue where she’d go, ‘You know what?
 I think she’d say it differently.’
 And she might come out with something completely different, or her phrasing or attitude might be different.
 So it was that confidence that Kelly has that helped us in writing the character from that point.
 We were able to really fine-tune things and suit it to Kelly.”

 “We had a deadline and decisions were made,” he goes on.
-“We didn’t dilly dally too much staying stuck in one place.
+“We didn’t dillydally too much staying stuck in one place.
 We knew we had to move, we had to get things done.
 And it forced decisions in a very good way.”